Writing is a difficult medium to learn. For instance, did you know that there are different types of writing?

 Among the other types of writing, the primary goal of this type of writing is to persuade the readers of a point of view.
 It contains the author’s personal opinion and point of view.

-The author should have been aware of the opposing viewpoint so that he could give the most compelling evidence to oppose it.
-He or she should be able to come up with a topic that is well-defined and arguable.
+The author should have been aware of the opposing viewpoint so that he or she could provide the most compelling evidence to oppose it.
+The author should also be able to come up with a well-defined and arguable topic.

-Emotional appeal is commonly used in persuasive writing to capture the hearts and trust of readers.
+Emotional appeal is commonly used in persuasive writing to capture readers’ hearts and trust.
 Reasons, arguments, and justifications are all included in persuasive writing.

-The author takes a stand on a topic and encourages the reader to do the same.
-The author of this sort of writing encourages his or her readers to take action in response to the circumstance, which is known as a call to action.
+The author takes a stand on a topic and encourages readers to do the same.
+This type of writing is known as a call to action, as the author encourages his or her readers to take action in response to the circumstance.

 Newspaper editorial and opinion sections, reviews (of books, movies, music, restaurants, hotels, or cities), cover letters, letters of recommendation, and letters of complaint all contain persuasive writing.

 Descriptive writing involves describing things in great detail, such as persons, places, and events.
-It’s almost as if you’re painting a picture in the imaginations of your readers.
+It’s almost as if you’re painting a picture in your readers’ imaginations.

 Descriptive writing is the art of expressing yourself with words.
-Everything is described in terms of all senses by a writer.
+A writer describes everything in terms of all senses.
 He describes what it looks like, feels like, smells like, and sounds like in words.

 Descriptive writing serves as a bridge between the outside and the inside worlds.
 A writer uses a variety of adjectives and adverbs to paint a vivid picture for the reader.